-Assigned to Hawaii in 1968, Sister Sue taught in Honolulu Catholic schools and coordinated the Diocesan Art Teaching within the Department of Religious Education.
-Sister Sue described this educational ministry “as a real learning experience for me as it represents a mini global village with many opportunities to share life, culture and love.”
+Sister Sue received her first mission assignment to Hawaii in 1968 to teach in Honolulu Catholic schools and coordinate Diocesan Art Teaching within the Department of Religious Education.
+She described this educational ministry “as a real learning experience for me as it represents a mini global village with many opportunities to share life, culture and love.”

 In 1977, Sister Sue was appointed Director of Admissions for Maryknoll Sisters and that same year she received a Master of Arts degree in the field of Religious Studies from the Maryknoll School of Theology at the Maryknoll Society Seminary in Ossining, NY.